R2NorthstarTools/NorthstarProton/README.md

 - LatencyFleX wine components to reduce setup.
 Users need to set up the vulkan layer and add `LFX=1` to enable.
 - Allows for Northstar to run on SteamDeck.

+## Releases

+Releases for NorthstarProton will be done if:
+- There is a new tagged release for wine-staging, DXVK, or LatencyFleX.
+- New features, workarounds, or fixes need to be added.

+Users likely do not *need* to update every release as the state of Titanfall 2 is unlikely to change, however it is recommended.
+Updates are conducted to keep the runner current.

 ## Usage

 ### Prerequisites